 2.158 Efflorescence ― The development of a crystalline deposit on the surface of brick, cement, etc., due to water, containing soluble salts coming to surface and evaporating, so that the salts are deposited.
 In some cases, the deposit may be formed on the top of any paint film present, but usually the paint film is pushed up and broken by the efflorescence under the coat.

-2.159 Egg Shell ― See ‘gloss’.
+2.159 Egg Shell ― See ‘gloss’

 2.160 Elastomer ( or Rubber ) ― Elastomer is a term that refers to non-crystalline high polymers or rubber that have a three-dimensional space-network structure ( vulcanization ) which imparts stability or resistance to plastic deformation.
 Normally, elastomers exhibit long range elasticity (rubber band effect ) at ordinary room temperatures.